liferay-database-infra/liferay-portal/modules/util/portal-tools-db-partition-virtual-instance-migration-extractor/README.markdown

-# DB Partition Virtual Instance Migration Extractor Tool
+# Database Partition Virtual Instance Migration Extractor Tool
 This tool extracts the database information needed to validate that all the conditions for a successful virtual instance migration are met.

 ## Requirements